library-data-platform/ldp/USER_GUIDE.md

     ORDER BY updated;
 ```

-To view how a specific record can change over time, using the record ID
+To view how a single record can change over time, using the record ID
 above:

 ```sql